 Every heavy drinker eventually gets tired of the hangovers and dealing with the embarrassment of what they drunk texted the night before.

-Every alcohol abuser gets tired of not being respected and hating the face they see in the mirror.
+Eventually, every drinker gets tired of hating the face they see in the mirror.

-I admitted that I was an alcoholic.
-If I couldn’t accept this in the first place, then there was no chance that I was ever going to get right.
+I admitted that I was an alcoholic, that I was scared, and that I needed to make a change.
+If I couldn’t first accept this, then there was no chance that I was ever going to fix it.

 - Using any treatment programs